khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

   - empty-states
 ---

 Banners promote user awareness for new features or high-priority research initiatives.
-Unlike [alerts](/components/alert), banners are solely for in-product marketing, conveying information about a priority feature or study to the user.
+Unlike [alerts](/components/alert), banners are solely for in-product marketing or for conveying information about a priority feature or study to the user.

 ## Usage